 Physics and Radiation Protection

-The primary responsibility of staff in this Department is to ensure effective, risk-free administration of radiation, in order to attain the best results in diagnosis or therapy in accordance with the patient’s medical outlook.
-This includes protecting the patient, the worker and other people present from potential risks or excess radiation exposure.
+The primary responsibility of members of this department is to ensure effective, risk-free management of radiation, in order to attain the best results in diagnosis or therapy in accordance with what had been prescribed for the patient.
+This includes protecting the patient, the staff and other people present, as well as the environment, from potential risks or excess radiation exposure.

 In order to carry out this task, we establish suitable dosimetry and quality control, measure and characterise radiation, determine the dose administered, and define procedures to ensure good image quality.
 We also carry out quality assurance programmes and collaborate with other health professionals involved in optimising the balance between the benefit and the risk of using radiation.